-Our nation's state legislatures are well aware of the impact that access to the Internet and electronic commerce have on the economic vitality of our states and communities.
-State legislatures also recognize that the marketplace for electronic commerce is not just in the United States but is present in the vast global market.
+Our nation's state legislatures are well-aware of the impact that access to the Internet and electronic commerce have on the economic vitality of our states and communities.
+State legislatures also recognize that the marketplace for electronic commerce is global, not just in the United States.
 State legislatures share the concern of many in Congress that ill-conceived over-regulation and taxation of the Internet and electronic commerce services could harm our nation's ability to compete globally.
 However, state legislatures also recognize that they have an obligation to act, when and if necessary, to protect the general welfare of their constituents.
 As the use of the Internet continues to expand, any future or existing regulations must be balanced against market forces in a competitive and technologically neutral manner, as government must not choose the winners or losers of the digital age.

 Nothing in this policy statement is to be construed as limiting or affecting the right of any state to regulate alcohol according to its local norms and standards pursuant to the 21st Amendment.

 NCSL opposes unnecessary or unwarranted federal legislation or regulation that would impede efforts by states to promote access to the Internet, enhance competition or increased consumer choice, or ensure the security of personal information of consumers conducting electronic commerce transactions.

 The National Conference of State Legislatures (NCSL) supports the following principles in formulating laws and regulations that impact the Internet and electronic commerce: